ahme-dev/htswap/README.md

 </div>
 ```

-Note that the parent element having `data-htbound` is not necessary anymore as the elements themselves have it, though it doesn't conflict with it.
+Note that the parent element having `data-htbind` is not necessary anymore as the elements themselves have it, though it doesn't conflict with it.

 All swapping operations work with **browser history**, and navigating backward will swap back to the previous content, without a reload.